Student Study Grant

 Amounts range from $500 to $1,000, depending on total family income.

-The deadline for the 2018-19 school year is June 30, 2019.
-Complete the Transition-to-College Assistance Grant Application here and return it with the required documentation to the Board at the address listed on the form.
+Complete the Transition-to-College Assistance Grant Application and return it with the required documentation to the Board at the address listed on the form.
+A link to the application and more information is available here.

 Stewardship Kaleidoscope Scholarship